abouabra/42-ft_printf/README.md

 ## Installation
 To use the `libftprintf` library in your projects, follow these steps:

-1. Clone the ft_libft repository: `git clone https://github.com/abouabra/42-ft_printf.git`
+1. Clone the ft_printf repository: `git clone https://github.com/abouabra/42-ft_printf.git`
-2. Navigate to the ft_libft directory: `cd 42-ft_printf`
+2. Navigate to the ft_printf directory: `cd 42-ft_printf`
 3. Compile the library using the provided Makefile: `make`.
 This will generate the `libftprintf.a` static library file.
 4. Link `libftprintf.a` to your project at compile time.
 You can do this by including the library in your compilation command or by adding it to your project's Makefile.

 ## Usage
-To use the functions provided by the libft library, include the `ft_printf.h` header file in your source code:
+To use the functions provided by the ft_printf library, include the `ft_printf.h` header file in your source code:

 ## Example
 ```c